 - Can the online store hold an item for me?

 We are not able to hold product through our online store.
-However, you are welcome to contact our sales consultants at the showroom to discuss purchasing options.
+You are welcome to contact our Interior Consultants to discuss purchasing options.

 - My order status is now showing as suspended.
 Why?

 Occasionally, product availability may make it necessary for us to suspend your online order.